 Use your free time wisely and take part in online surveys.
 There are a number of online survey sites offering cash or voucher rewards for your opinion.
-Pre-screen checks are carried out and honest answers are required, but aside from that you’re good to go!
+Pre-screen checks are carried out and honest answers are required, but aside from that, you’re good to go!

-Getting a part time job holds many benefits from boosting your CV skills section to earning extra money.
+Getting a part-time job holds many benefits from boosting your CV skills section to earning extra money.
 It’s a good idea to think about your current skills and what sector you would like to work in.
 Consider retail, hospitality, bar work and many more.

-If you have to have a keen interest for writing, blogging can be a great way to earn some cash.
+If you have to have a keen interest in writing, blogging can be a great way to earn some cash.
 There are ways to make money from blogging such as sponsored content and affiliate marketing, that can boost your numbers and your cash inflow.

 Start your own business